administrator91/netsight_mon/docs/ETHICAL_USE.md

 ## Recommended Practice

 Use demo websites, test credentials, and lab networks.
-Blur or remove sensitive values before adding screenshots to reports, GitHub, or presentations.